tendant/simple-process/README.md

 4. Run the inline example: `go run ./examples/inline` after pointing `storage.Put` at a reader for your input file.
 5. Try the async workflow: `go run ./examples/async` to see `AsyncRunner` publishing to the in-memory bus while a worker updates metadata.
 6. Validate the Python SDK: `PYTHONPATH=sdk/python python3 -m unittest discover -s sdk/python/tests -p 'test_*.py'`.
+7. (Optional) Run the NATS demo once a local `nats-server` is running: `go run -tags nats ./examples/nats` (requires `go get github.com/nats-io/nats.go`).
+Jobs are wrapped in CloudEvents v1.0 envelopes, so any downstream consumer that speaks CloudEvents can participate.

 ## Working with Units of Work
 - **Go:** Implement `core/uow.UoW` and return a `contracts.Result`.
 Refer to `uows/go/hash/hash.go` for a minimal example.